Alcohol Nomenclature:Alcohols are just like other

 the sections before this, so I can breeze through this section.

-Molecules with alcohols are called -ols.
-For instance is methanol. (methane - ane + ol = methanol).
+is methanol. (methane - ane + ol = methanol).

 Among alcohols, there are primary, secondary, and tertiary